johschmitz/gr-zmqblocks/README.md

     client.py -s hostname

-It is not important if server or client is started first.
+It is not important if server or client script has been started first.

 Copyright information
 ------------------